 Elastic HA IP

 The Elastic HA IP in VMware is implemented as a virtual IP termed a "VIP"; that is, an IP address that can be quickly reassigned using a combination of ARP and local interface commands.
 Choose a VIP address that is within the Storage VLAN subnet.
-In the example show in Figure 4, a VIP of 10.0.20.100 would work fine.
+In the example shown below, a VIP of 10.0.20.100 would work fine.
 The VIP must not be manually assigned to any interface.
 During installation and set up of SNAP HA™, the VIP will be automatically configured and assigned to the primary controller and then managed by SNAP HA™.